Misery Hates Paradise (Or Expat Life is Not for Everyone)

 I believe it was Buckaroo Banzai who uttered the deceptively profound words, "No matter where you go, there you are."
 And it's true.
 A satisfied soul will find joy no matter where they are.
 A miserable one won't, neither in heaven, hell, or anywhere in between.
 I can speak with some authority on this since I've lived in several wonderful places tainted only by having to listen to a few privileged people bitch and moan about living there.
 I've lived in Monterey twice, Berlin, Brasilia, Washington D.C. a couple of times, Kyiv, Ukraine twice, and now Paris.
 It's been a helluva run.

-If you've ever been an American ex-pat, you know the type I'm describing.
+If you've ever lived in another country, you know the type I'm describing.
 They are the ones who couldn't wait to get overseas; they arrived with lofty expectations that were soon crushed by the dull routines of daily life found everywhere from Paris to Peoria.
 Once that happens, once the corroding acid of disillusion creeps in, the countdown to misery begins.
 Then any joy of living in paradise gets smothered by an overwhelming desire to be anywhere but there.

 The quandary they find themselves in - to repeat Mr. Banzai - is that no matter where you go, there you are.
 Always.
 If you are prone to misery, not even the deep blue skies of Brasilia or the bustling cafes of Paris will warm your frozen and shriveled soul.
 You'll find something wrong with it.